egorguru/artaeum/README.md

 ## Overview
 ### Registry Service (Java)
-Service Discovery with Spring Cloud Eureka.
+Service Discovery - Spring Cloud Eureka.

 ### Config Service (Java)
-Configuration Server with Spring Cloud Config.
+Configuration Server - Spring Cloud Config.

 ### Gateway Service (Java)
-Gateway API with Spring Cloud Zuul (Java).
-Also it contains feature of user authorization (is works with UAA service).
+Gateway API - Spring Cloud Zuul (Java).
+Also, there is a feature of user authorization (works with UAA service).

 ### UAA (User Account and Authentication) Service (Java)
-OAuth2 Server with Spring Cloud OAuth2.
-It contains API for working with User's entities and User Account features like registration and activation.
+OAuth2 Server - Spring Cloud OAuth2.
+There is API for working with User's entities and User Account features like registration and activation.

-### Blog Service (JS)
+### Blog Service (JavaScript - Node.js)
-Koa.JS Service with Blog features contains Article API and Category API (depends on Article).
-All images saves in Storage Service.
+Koa.js Service with Blog features containing Article API and Category API (depends on Article).
+All images are stored in Storage Service.

-### Comment Service (JS)
+### Comment Service (JavaScript - Node.js)
-Koa.JS Service contains only Comment API.
+Koa.js Service contains only Comment API.

+### Statistics Service (JavaScript - Node.js)
+Node.js (http module) Service contains only Statistics API.

 ### Media Service (Scala)
-Spring Boot Service was written with Scala.
-It contains only Like API.
+Spring Boot Service was written in Scala.
+There is only Like API.

 ### Profile Service (Java)
-Java Spring Boot Service contains Post API, Subscription API and API for setting Profile Images (depends on Storage Service).
+Java Spring Boot Service contains Post API, Subscription API and API for storing Profile Images (depends on Storage Service).

 ### Storage Service (Scala)
-Spring Boot Service was written with Scala.
-This is simple storage with basic auth.
+Spring Boot Service was written in Scala.
+There is simple storage with basic authentication.
 It contains only Image API.
-Other services should use it for saving images.
+Other services should use it for storing images.

 ### Web Client (Frontend) Service (Angular 7)
-Angular 7 app with SSR (Angular Universe) and i18n (ngx-translate).
+Angular 7 application with SSR (Angular Universe) and i18n (ngx-translate).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.